mbvs/growlight/README.md

 the platformIO build and upload commands.

 ## TODO
-* fix switching to on/off if lights are dimming
+* add toggle switch to schematics